 Errors of Measurement

-For example, if the weight of a student is recorded as 60 kg (correct to the nearest kilogram), his/her true (actual) weight, in fact, may lie between 59.5 kg and 60.5 kg.
+For example, if the weight of a student is recorded as 60 kg (correct to the nearest kilogram), his/her true (actual) weight, may lie between 59.5 kg and 60.5 kg.
 The weight recorded as 60.00 kg for that student means the true weight is known to lie between 59.995 and 60.005 kg.
-Thus, there is a difference, however, it is small it may be between the measured value and the true value.
-This sort of departure from the true value is technically known as the error of measurement.
+Thus, there is a difference, however, it is small which may be between the measured value and the true value.
+This sort of departure from the true value is technically known as an errors of measurement.
 In other words, if the observed value and the true value of a variable are denoted by $x$ and $x + \varepsilon$, respectively, then the difference $(x + \varepsilon) – x=\varepsilon$, is the error.
 This error involves the unit of measurement of $x$ and is, therefore, called an absolute error.

 An absolute error divided by the true value is called the relative error.
 Thus the relative error can be measured as $\frac{\varepsilon}{x+\varepsilon}$.
 Multiplying this relative error by 100 gives the percentage error.
 These errors are independent of the units of measurement of $x$.
-It ought to be noted that an error has both magnitude and direction and that the word error in statistics does not mean mistake which is a chance inaccuracy.
+It ought to be noted that an error has both magnitude and direction and that the word error in statistics does not mean a mistake which is a chance inaccuracy.

 An error, on the other hand, is said to be unbiased when the deviations from the true value tend to occur equally often.
 Unbiased errors tend to cancel out in the long run.
 These errors are therefore compensating and are also known as random errors or accidental errors.